-As with many kinds of lawsuits, insurance coverage plays a big part in a medical malpractice case.
-But what happens if a plaintiff brings a lawsuit after a health care provider's malpractice insurance policy has lapsed?
-In these cases, it's important to know whether the provider has purchased additional insurance for claims made after the policy expired.
-This is often called "tail coverage," and in this article, we'll explain how it works.
+As with many kinds of injury-related claims, insurance coverage plays a big part in a medical malpractice case.
+But what if an injured patient brings a malpractice lawsuit against a doctor (or other health care provider) whose malpractice insurance policy has lapsed?
+Here's what to know:

-To understand what tail coverage is, you must first understand what standard claims-made insurance policies cover when it comes to an alleged medical error that forms the basis for a medical malpractice lawsuit.
+To understand what tail coverage is, it helps to first understand what standard claims-made insurance policies cover when it comes to an alleged medical error that forms the basis of a medical malpractice lawsuit.

 In contrast to a standard policy, tail coverage provides protection for medical malpractice claims that are reported after the provider's policy expired or was cancelled.

 Let's look at an example of how tail coverage works.
 Let's say Doctor A's insurance policy is in effect from January 1, 2015 through December 31, 2025.